colinkeenan/rentap.js/README.md

 2. Click the 3-vertical-dot Google Chrome menu and choose More Tools -> Create Shortcut...
 3. Checkmark "Open As Window" if you want it to look like a separate ap instead of a tab
 4. Get the command that launches the ap:
     1. Windows Menu -> All apps -> Recently added -> Rental Application, right click it and choose More...-> Open file location
     2. In the window that pops up, find the Rental Application shortcut and right click it, choosing Properties
     3. The "Target" will already be highlighted, so press Ctrl+c to copy it.
-5. Cancel the Properties window but keep the window showing the shortcut..
+5. Cancel the Properties window but keep the window showing the shortcut.
 6. Create `~\rentap.ps1` with the following code in it where the last line is a modified version of the "Target" that was copied in step 4.
 That last line splits the "Target" into a FilePath and an ArgumentList.
 Looking at the example in this script should make it clear how to do it.

     ```ps1